Transparently Multicultural

 Her father frowned, although not for exactly the same reason he’d previously raised his eyebrows or narrowed his eyes.

-Anaïs took his expression as a sign of deep thought, and continued.
+Anaïs pretended to take his expression as a sign of deep thought, and continued.
 “Ahmed said they promised democracy and tolerance, but couldn’t tolerate a vote for Islamic law.
 As if they didn’t live in a Muslim country!
 He said that Putin and Wagner would be better than the French.”

 Her father froze.
 He was determined not to make any movement that his daughter might misinterpret as consent.